-This should lead to more accurate estimation of the phase-averaged wave velocity field and, hopefully, the more reliable evaluation of the evolving water temperature field under regular waves.
-In this way, it is possible to separate the Stokes drift from Lagrangian and Eulerian mean velocities (see Paprota et al., 2016; Paprota and Sulisz, 2018; Paprota, 2020).
-Hence, the results presented in this study may improve simple models of Stokes drift parametrization for random ocean waves

-45 (Myrhaug et al., 2018), while the derived modelling framework may be modified to cover open ocean conditions in a large periodic domain (Paprota, 2019).
+This The application of the fully-nonlinear model should lead to the more accurate estimation of the phase-averaged wave velocity field and, hopefully, the more reliable evaluation of the evolving water temperature field under regular waves.
+In this waySince the numerical model provides a full description of the evolution of the velocity field, it is possible to separate the Stokes drift from Lagrangian and Eulerian mean velocities (see Paprota et al., 2016; Paprota and Sulisz, 2018; Paprota, 2020).
+Hence, the results presented in this study may improve simple models basing on Stokes drift applicable to ocean waves of random (spectral) nature (Myrhaug et al., 2018), while the derived modelling framework may be modified to cover open ocean hydrodynamics with other forms of introducing waves (Paprota, 2019).

-New contributions are also presented with regard to the methods of calculations of time-mean flows, which are essential for the present analyses.
+New contributions are also presented with regard to methods of calculations of time-mean flows, which are essential for the present analyses.
 Namely, a new Eulerian procedure is reported, which is different to Lagrangian-based method applied in earlier studies (Paprota et al., 2016; Paprota and Sulisz, 2018; Paprota, 2020).
-The study also highlights the differences be-

-50 tween two methods of calculation of velocity distribution of time-mean wave-induced flows either based on Lagrangian particle tracking or approximated Eulerian averaging.
+The study also highlights the differences between two methods of calculation of velocity distribution of time-mean wave-induced flows either based on Lagrangian particle tracking or approximated Eulerian averaging.
 In case of the former, an improved and more accurate procedure of estimating the phase-averaged velocity is developed.